-/I. REGULATORY STATUS A. Has a local agency approved a required erosion/sediment control plan? □ NO Does the erosion/sediment control plan address construction activities such as infrastructure and structures?
-YES □ NO Name of local agency: Phone: B. Is this project or any part thereof, subject to conditions imposed under a CWA Section 404 permit of 401 Water Quality Certification? \(\sum{YES} \) □ No If yes, provide details: /II.
+/I. REGULATORY STATUS A. Has a local agency approved a required erosion/sediment control plan?
+YES □ NO Does the erosion/sediment control plan address construction activities such as infrastructure and structures?
+YES □ NO Name of local agency: Phone: B. Is this project or any part thereof, subject to conditions imposed under a CWA Section 404 permit of 401 Water Quality Certification?
+YES □ No If yes, provide details: /II.
 RECEIVING WATER INFORMATION A. Does the storm water runoff from the construction site discharge to (Check all that apply): 1.
 Indirectly to waters of the U.S. 2.
 Storm drain system - Enter owner's name: 3.
 Directly to waters of U.S. (e.g. , river, lake, creek, stream, bay, ocean, etc.) B. Name of receiving water: (river, lake, creek, stream, bay, ocean): /III.
-IMPLEMENTATION OF NPDES PERMIT REQUIREMENTS A. STORM WATER POLLUTION PREVENTION PLAN (SWPPP) (check one) · A SWPPP has been prepared for this facility and is available for review: Date Prepared:/ Date Amend led:/ / A SWPPP will be prepared and ready for review by (enter date): A tentative schedule has been included in the SWPPP for activities such as grading, street construction, home c onstruction, e etc. B. MONITORING PROGRAM A monitoring and maintenance schedule has been developed that includes inspection of the construction BMPs before anticipated storm events and after actual storm events and is available for review.
-If checked above: A qualified person has been assigned responsibility for pre-storm and post-storm BMP inspections to identify effectiveness and necessary repairs or design changes YES □ NO Name: Phone: C. PERMIT COMPLIANCE RESPONSIBILITY A qualified person has been assigned responsibility to ensure full compliance with the Permit, and to implement all elements of the Storm Water Pollution Prevention Plan including: Preparing an annual compliance evaluation YES NO Name: Phone: Eliminating all unauthorized discharges YES NO X. VICINITY MAP AND FEE (must show site location in relation to nearest named streets, intersections, etc.) YES NO Have you included payment of the annual fee with this submittal?]YES [] NO X. CERTIFICATIONS "I certify under penalty of law that this document and all attachments were prepared under my direction and supervision in accordar assure that qualified personnel properly gather and evaluate the information submitted.
-Based on my inquiry of the person or persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and bel I am aware that there are significant penalties for submitting false information, including the possibility of fine or imprisonment.
-In an entire General Permit, including all attachments, and agree to comply with and be bound by all of the provisions, requirements, and the development and implementation of a Storm Water Pollution Prevention Plan and a Monitoring Program Plan will be complied Printed Name: sons who man lief, true, accur addition, I cert ad prohibitions age the system rate, and comp ify that I have r n, or lete. ead the Signature: Date:
+IMPLEMENTATION OF NPDES PERMIT REQUIREMENTS A. STORM WATER POLLUTION PREVENTION PLAN (SWPPP) (check one) A SWPPP has been prepared for this facility and is available for review: Date Prepared:/ Date Amend ed:/ / A SWPPP will be prepared and ready for review by (enter date): A tentative schedule has been included in the SWPPP for activities such as grading, street construction, home construction is a second of the such as grading and the such as grading is a second of the such as grading and the such as grading and the such as grading are such as grading a onstruction, e tc.
+B. MONITORING PROGRAM A monitoring and maintenance schedule has been developed that includes inspection of the construction BMPs before anticipated storm events and after actual storm events and is available for review.
+If checked above: A qualified person has been assigned responsibility for pre-storm and post-storm BMP inspections to identify effectiveness and necessary repairs or design changes YES □ NO Name: Phone: C. PERMIT COMPLIANCE RESPONSIBILITY A qualified person has been assigned responsibility to ensure full compliance with the Permit, and to implement all elements of the Sto Prevention Plan including: orm Water Pollu tion Preparing an annual compliance evaluation ]YES [ ] NO Name: Phone: Eliminating all unauthorized discharges YES ] NO IX.
+VICINITY MAP AND FEE (must show site location in relation to nearest named streets, intersections, etc.) YES ] NO Have you included payment of the annual fee with this submittal? ]YES [ ] NO X. CERTIFICATIONS "I certify under penalty of law that this document and all attachments were prepared under my direction and supervision in accorder assure that qualified personnel properly gather and evaluate the information submitted.
+Based on my inquiry of the person or personal those persons directly responsible for gathering the information, the information submitted is, to the best of my knowledge and below I am aware that there are significant penalties for submitting false information, including the possibility of fine or imprisonment.
+In a centire General Permit, including all attachments, and agree to comply with and be bound by all of the provisions, requirements, and the development and implementation of a Storm Water Pollution Prevention Plan and a Monitoring Program Plan will be complied Printed Name: sons who mana lief, true, accura addition, I certi ad prohibitions age the system ate, and comp fy that I have r n, or lete. read the Signature: Date: